 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-These vegan peanut noodles are loaded with crunchy veggies and topped with a creamy-savory peanut sauce.
-They come together in about 20 minutes for an easy dinner or lunch.
+These vegan peanut noodles are loaded with crunchy vegetables and topped with a creamy-savory peanut sauce.
+They come together in about 25 minutes for an easy dinner or lunch.
 They also work great as a packed lunch for kids or adults.

-The recipe is easy, vegan, and gluten-free (depending on the noodles you use).
-It's also packed with colorful veggies covered in a flavor-packed peanut sauce.
+The vegan peanut sauce noodles are easy, vegan, and gluten-free (depending on the noodles you use).
+They’re also packed with colorful veggies covered in a flavor-packed homemade peanut sauce.
 The noodles can be served cold so they work great for packed lunches, just like this recipe for tahini soba noodles.
-For more weeknight meals try vegan creamy tomato pasta and tahini pasta with sundried tomatoes.
+For more weeknight meals try quinoa zesty salad, vegan tomato pasta, or pasta with tahini sauce.

 Jump to:

-Peanut Butter - Use natural peanut butter for these veggie peanut noodles, the kind made with just peanuts and maybe salt.
-Before measuring stir the natural peanut butter to combine any oil separation.
+Peanut Butter - Use natural peanut butter for these vegan peanut butter noodles, the kind made with just peanuts and maybe salt.
+Before measuring, stir the natural peanut butter to combine any oil separation.
+Almond butter can also be used instead of peanut butter.

-Tamari - Use tamari or low-sodium soy sauce, regular soy sauce may be too salty.
+Tamari - Use tamari or low-sodium soy sauce, regular soy sauce may be too salty for this easy peanut sauce.
 I usually stick to tamari and if I can’t find that I’ll use low-sodium soy sauce.

 Fresh lime juice - Use about 1 lime for tang and freshness.